descendency/randomjunk/networkstuff/README.md

 ## Step 1.
 Install Docker.

 For Windows/MacOS: http://www.docker.com and install "Docker Desktop" for your OS.
+You may need to restart after you do this.

 If you use RHEL/CentOS: